St Lawrence's Church, Gotham: History

 The church dates from the 13th century and was restored in 1789 and repaired in 1869.

+A new clock for the tower designed and constructed by Reuben Bosworth at a cost of £70 was installed in 1848.
+It comprised two dials, one facing the town street, and the other the road from Nottingham to Leake.

 St. Lawrence, Gotham is the largest of the five churches and was re-ordered in 2010 to create a flexible modern worship space that is used for many different events throughout the year.